 “I hadn’t broken a single bone in my body before this,” said Malek.
 “I didn’t really know how bad it was.
 I knew my neck was unstable, so I tried not to move a whole lot.
 There was definitely a lot of fear going through my head.
 I was lucky to have Doug with me to keep me somewhat calm.”

 Following x-rays and an MRI, it was determined that Malek would need spine surgery, something he and Doug assumed would require a transfer to a larger medical center.

 “Lucky for me, Dr. [Clint] Devin was there,” said Malek.
 “He saw me in the emergency department and scheduled surgery for me the next morning.”

-Devin said the goals of surgery were to remove the bone pressing against Brian’s spinal cord and through a fusion, provide a stable environment to allow the spinal cord to recover.
+Devin said the goals of spine surgery were to remove the bone pressing against Brian’s spinal cord and through a fusion, provide a stable environment to allow recovery from his spinal cord injury.